 Don’t give up on The Rakotzbrücke: Timing is everything!

 And to get up early was worth it!
-After the sun got up, several sunbeams made their way through the tress and enlightend the beautiful trees and rocks.
+After the sun got up, several sunbeams made their way through the trees and enlightened the beautiful trees and rocks.
 The leaves started to glow yellow and light green colors and gave me my first “wow” moment at the Rakotzbrücke.
-Additionaly, there was some fog that created a mystique atmosphere over the water level and offered me a perfect scene.
+Additionally, fog started to rise up and created a mystique atmosphere over the water level; a perfect scene.

 What an Achievement!

-It’s a great feeling to see my own picture beeing published on the National Geographic homepage.
+It’s a great feeling to see my own picture being published on the National Geographic homepage.
 All the hard work and practice finally pays off.

 Thanks to all my supporters!